jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

     e.
 Download and install latest Wordpress tarball (look at using `sed -i` to do an in-place substitution of the default values in the wordpress config file).
     f.
 Create a self-signed Cert and configure Apache2 to use that cert.
     g.
 Configure the firewall to only allow single IP connection for SSH and port 80 and 443.
-    h. use the `firefox` command to launch the WordPress Welcome page using HTTPS
+    h.
+Use the `firefox` command to launch the WordPress Welcome page using HTTPS

 #### Footnotes